Saturday, May 4, 2019

 Some tips for those who are planning a trip to Eagle's Nest, Sela and Madala.

 • Be ready to put in the hard yards, no effort no gain.
-It's easy to have a wish list of birds and it's tough to actually see it and sometimes almost impossile to click.
+It's easy to have a wish list of birds and it's tough to actually see it and sometimes almost impossible to click.
 So be ready for some extensive trekking and mountain climbing and low light photography challenges.

 • If booking a trip, never go directly through Indi Glow, he owns Lama camp but is least bothered about the guests.
 Book the trip directly through a Bird Guide.
 It will be less expensive and more rewarding.